analogdog/Source-Sink-Transistor-SST-/README.md

-# Source-Sink-Transistor-SST-
+# Source-Sink-Transistor (SST)
-This is a repository for the Source Sink Transistor This repository contains the engineering files and descriptions for the Source Sink Transistor (SST).
+This repository contains the engineering files and descriptions for a novel transistor configuration known as the Source Sink Transistor (SST).
-Current Rev is 4.
-Schematics and PCB layouts are in PCB Artist and boards were made by Advanced Circuits http://www.4pcb.com/
+Here you will find the schematics and PCB design files for two different revisions of the design.
+There are also user guides and a brief circuit description.
+The SST was developed for use in the Open Sourcemeter project.